FAQ Counsellors

 BEFORE YOUR PLACEMENT

-If you are interested in working in other camps and your German skills are good enough, you will find more information about other camps HERE.
+If you are interested in working in other camps and your German skills are good enough, you will find more information about our other camps HERE.

 Your salary depends on the length of your employment and your previous experience in the camp field.
 Pay typically ranges from €250 to €525 net per week.
 You'll receive more detailed information about your salary in the job info document after you apply.